They say…

 Brewing resumed (as Bird House): March 2024

-Small independent hospitality group Bird House was founded by Frazer Timmerman, formerly at London Fields and Truman’s, with Wil Fuller, who previously worked for several pub groups.
+Small independent hospitality group Bird was founded by Frazer Timmerman, formerly at London Fields and Truman’s, with Wil Fuller, who previously worked for several pub groups.
 Its first site, opened in 2019, was The Hawks Nest, a railway arch bar in Shepherds Bush.
 This was followed by two venues in Peckham, also in arches.

 In 2023, the group acquired the site and equipment of the former and much-loved brewery, located alongside various mechanics in a railway arch under the Thameslink line near Herne Hill station and Brockwell Park.
-Restoring production and refurbishing the taproom took longer than expected, but was finally completed by the end of March 2024 when the arch reopened under the name Bird House Brewery.
+Restoring production and refurbishing the taproom took longer than expected, but was finally completed by the end of March 2024 when the arch reopened under the name Bird Brewery.

 The head brewer is Heriot-Watt-trained William Hiscocks, who initially plans to brew mainly for the company’s own outlets, though with the possibility of expansion to supply third parties too: the brewery plans to extend into the next-door arch late in 2024.